 As a Froothie ambassador I often get to try out some of their latest equipment.
 This time it’s the Optimum VAC2 Air Vacuum Blender.
 I’ve put it through its paces and it’s one very powerful machine.
 It blends smoothies and fruit and veg in a vacuum, if desired.

 The theory is that method retains more of the nutrients, as they are not oxidised in the process of blending.
 I’ve certainly found the colour of my smoothies stays fresher for longer.
 More of this in an upcoming review.

 The VAC2 can also make soups from scratch using veg that doesn’t require actual cooking.
 Parsnips are much better cooked than not in my opinion, so I just used the blender to whizz my ready cooked apple parsnip soup into a super smooth consistency.

 If you’d like to order an Optimum VAC2 Air Vacuum Blender, it’s currently on offer at £399.
-Order it or any other Froothie appliance through either of these links and I can offer Tin and Thyme readers free P&P. Just add 2483 free ambassador delivery to the comment box when ordering.
-If you order by phone, just mention the code.
-The delivery charge will be credited back onto your card.
+Order it or any other Froothie appliance through either of these links and I can offer Tin and Thyme readers an additional two years warranty.

 Apple Parsnip Soup – The Recipe

 - 2 tbsp lightly flavoured oil – I used rice oil but rapeseed or sunflower would be good too.

 - 1 large onion – peeled and roughly sliced